TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Subnav/Index.rst

 SUBNAV subpart
 ~~~~~~~~~~~~~~

 Next we will configure the subpart SUBNAV.
-This subpart should render the sub navigation, which will be displayed in the left column of the Frontend output.
+This subpart should render the sub navigation,
+which will be displayed in the left column of the Frontend output.

-Basically this again is a normal menu, but it has some specifics: It should not show the pages, which are on level 1 of the page tree, but instead it shows the pages, which are *below* the page on level 1, which is currently *active*.
-So the first level of pages, which should appear in this menu are the pages on level 2 of the page tree.
+Basically this again is a normal menu, but with a couple of twists.
+First of all,
+it should not show the pages which are on the first level of the page tree, but instead
+those which are below the active page on level 1.
+Furthermore the sub navigation
-Furthermore the sub navigation should also show pages on deeper levels like on level 3.
+should also show pages on deeper levels like on level 3.
 So we also have to configure this level.

 Here again is the structure of the HTML code, which we need to replace: